prlakshm/maps/README.md

 This part defines a React component called REPL that provides a Read-Eval-Print Loop (REPL) interface for users to input commands, display command history, and view the results of each command.
 It manages the history, display mode, and command results.
 This component renders two subcomponents: REPLHistory and REPLInput.

 REPLHistory.tsx:
 This component displays the command history and corresponding results.
 It has options to display in either "brief" or "verbose" mode.
 It receives a list of history items, a display mode, a map of command results, and an ARIA label as props.
 There is also an option to view all the possible commands upon clicking on the "Command History " header.
+You can still scroll from the command instructions to see the history elements.

 REPLInput.tsx:
 This component handles user input and executes commands.
 It allows users to enter commands and has options to change the display mode.
 It also registers various commands and processes user input accordingly.